Daughters of Zelophehad: Rabbinical commentary

-In the Talmud and the Zohar the reference to Zelophehad having "died in his own sin" is used to equate him with the man executed for gathering sticks on the Sabbath, but Sifri Zuta says that it cannot be known if he was.
-In the Talmud, Rabbi Joshua interpreted that they petitioned first the assembly, then the chieftains, then Eleazar, and finally Moses, but Abba Chanan said in the name of Rabbi Eliezer that Zelophehad's daughters stood before all of them as they were sitting together.
+In the Talmud and the Zohar the reference to Zelophehad having "died in his own sin" is used to equate him with the man executed for gathering sticks on Shabbat, but Sifri Zutta says that it cannot be known if he was.

+In the Talmud, Rabbi Josiah interpreted that they petitioned first the assembly, then the chieftains, then Eleazar, and finally Moses, but Abba Hanan said in the name of Eliezer ben Hurcanus of Judaea that Zelophehad's daughters stood before all of them as they were sitting together.

 The Zohar said that Zelophehad's daughters drew near to Moses in the presence of Eleazar and all the chieftains because they were afraid of Moses' anger at Zelophehad and thought that it might be contained in a public forum.
 According to the Zohar, Moses presented the case to God instead of deciding it himself out of modesty.

-A Baraita taught that Zelophehad's daughters were wise, Torah students, and righteous.
-Another Baraita taught that Zelophehad's daughters were equal in merit, and that is why the order of their names varies in the text.
+A baraita taught that Zelophehad's daughters were wise, Torah students, and righteous.
+Another baraita taught that Zelophehad's daughters were equal in merit, and that is why the order of their names varies in the text.
 According to the Gemara, they demonstrated their wisdom by raising their case in a timely fashion, just as Moses was expounding the law of levirate marriage, or yibbum, and they argued for their inheritance by analogy to that law.
 The daughters also demonstrated their righteousness by marrying men who were fitting for them.